securityigi/aleph/README.md

 	chmod +x bin/aleph-webui.sh
 	bin/aleph-webui.sh

 To access your webinterface open your favorite browser at http://SERVER_NAME:5000 #That value you changed before.
+(By default is http://localhost:5000)

 	Login: admin
 	Password: changeme12!